codefordenver/code-for-denver-site/src/markdown/learning_resources.md

 We suggest Codecademy or CodeSchool.
 Both start with the basics, have plenty of free courses, and can be completed entirely in your browser.

-As far as languages are concerned, HTML/CSS, Ruby, JavaScript, and Python great languages to start with.
+As far as languages are concerned, HTML/CSS, Ruby, JavaScript, and Python are great languages to start with.
 All are in widespread use, cross-platform (used on/in multiple devices and environments), and are supported by plenty of documentation.

 Still up in the air?
 Get your feet wet in fifteen minutes at [www.tryruby.org](http://tryruby.org).